"Now where did I leave that inventory," you say as you walk dazedly through your warehouse.

 Inventory Tracking Software

-Inventory tracking software is a digital program or application that provides a perpetual inventory count.
-It is generally integrated into your POS and updates instantly every time an item is scanned as it's sold or shipped.
-This software can even provide valuable information for inventory forecasting.
+Inventory tracking software is one of many inventory tracker apps (mobile, desktop, or both) that provides a perpetual inventory count.
+This is how automated inventory tracking is done.
+The app is generally integrated into your point of sale (POS) and updates instantly every time an item's barcode is scanned as it's sold or shipped.
+This kind of software platform may also have features for inventory forecasting.

 How to Track Inventory Manually

-To track inventory manually you'll need to physically take inventory at least twice.
+If you're interested in manually tracking inventory, you'll need to physically take inventory at least twice.
 Once to establish baseline stock levels and again to determine usage.
 These two inventories are usually taken on the first and last days of the month.

-Manual inventory tracking is much more labor-intensive than using tracking software, but can still make use of technology.
+Manual inventory tracking via pen and paper is much more labor-intensive than using tracking software, but can still make use of technology.
 This is by making use of a spreadsheet to track the data you collect.

 Inventory Tracker Excel: Inventory Tracking Spreadsheet